 Born from a thought of love and a dream of beauty, as Giovanni Pascoli wrote, this village is considered the embodiment of the Renaissance utopia of the ideal city.
 In 1996 it was declared a World Heritage Site by UNESCO and in 2004 the entire Val d’Orcia was included in the list of UNESCO World Cultural Landscapes.

-What to see in Pienza and surroundings
+Attractions of Pienza and surroundings

 Pienza - Pozzo dei Cani